610km

 Along the way are quiet traces of that past, early engineering, abandoned rail lines, ancient trees, and paths once used by migrating workers and children walking between farms.
 Gravel is pieced together where it still exists, creating a demanding route defined by steady climbing and long distances, offering a rare, continuous traverse of southern Norway guided by necessity and inland geography rather than the coast.

-The section between Porsgrunn and Sira is perhaps the most scenic and varied part of the route.
-However, if you are coming to Norway primarily for a holiday experience, we would recommend considering some of the other NGR routes, which offer a better balance of scenery, terrain variety, and overall riding enjoyment.
+The section between Porsgrunn and Sira is generally the most scenic and varied part of the route.
+However, if your priority is dramatic landscapes, fjords, or big mountain scenery, some of the other NGR routes will offer a more rewarding experience of cycling in Norway.

 calendar